 Unlike commercial deliveries, residential deliveries are sent to a home address.
 This can be an apartment, condo, single family home.
 Basically, if someone lives there, it’s considered a residential address.
 With residential freight delivery, the experience is the same with shipments being delivered to a customer’s residence curbside or directly to the doorstep.

 As an retailer, you may have noticed that the shipping fees you are invoiced from a carrier vary depending on the type of address a customer is using.
 You have probably asked yourself:

 Why does FedEx charge more for residential delivery?
 Why does UPS?
 Why does USPS?

 To put it plainly, online orders going to residential addresses are higher than those going to another place of business.
 Why is this the case?

 The reason residential delivery costs more?
-Last mile shipping.
+Last mile logistics.

-Most of the commonly used shipping carriers add a last mile shipping surcharge when delivering to residential addresses.
-This last mile shipping fee is the main reason why it’s more expensive to deliver to residential addresses.
+Most commonly used shipping carriers add a last mile delivery surcharge when delivering to residential addresses.

 Last mile delivery refers to the cost of delivering a parcel over the last leg of it’s journey to the customer.
 This is generally from a facility or distribution center to the customer’s preferred delivery address.

 According to a report from McKinsey & Company, last mile delivery services make up nearly 50% of a parcel’s total delivery price for small packages.